hello world!

 Gentle Cleansers

-Wash your face twice daily with a gentle cleanser formulated with a slightly acidic pH value (resembling that of our skin).
+Wash your face twice daily with a gentle cleanser formulated with a slightly acidic pH value resembling that of our skin.
+The ideal cleanser has a pH range between 4.5 and 5.5.
+It will effectively cleanse the skin without damaging the microbiome.
 Use lukewarm water and gently tap the skin with a towel instead of rubbing it.

 iS Clinical Cream Cleanser is an established classic designed for people with dry or sensitive skin and those who want to provide rich nourishment and protection to their epidermal barrier.